Veľké Chyndice

 Veľké Chyndice (Nagyhind) is a village and municipality in the Nitra District of western central Slovakia, in the Nitra Region.

 History

 The village and municipality is a new settlement established in 1234.

 Geography

 The village lies at an altitude of 172 metres and covers an area of 5.0496 km².
 It has a population of about 345 people.

+Population

 Ethnicity

 The population is about 75% Slovak and 25% Magyar.